-In this subject building failure is investigated from several perspectives.
-Causes of failure such as water leakage, concrete cancer and corrosion of metals are identified and described; methods for remedying these failures are explored and the processes and methods used to determine who is liable for failure are outlined.
+In this subject, building failure is investigated from several perspectives.
+Causes of failure such as water leakage, concrete cancer and corrosion of metals are identified and described; methods for remediating these failures are explored, and the processes and methods used to determine who is liable for failure are outlined.
 Legal aspects of building failure, including criminal, civil and contractual issues are discussed.
-Building failure is examined with respect to the Building Code of Australia.
-Case studies are used extensively to demonstrate causes and remedies for failure, and to demonstrate the methods employed to determine the causes of such failures.
+Building failure is examined with respect to the National Construction Code.
+Case studies are used extensively to evaluate causes of, and determine remedies for building failures.
+Methods available to evaluate failures, and to determine their causes, are investigated.

 |Faculty||Faculty of Society & Design|

-1. Identify common building failures such as water leakage and corrosion and advise clients on suitable remediation techniques.
+1. Identify common building failures such as water leakage and corrosion and advise on suitable remediation techniques;

-2. Identify the causes of identified failures and advise on suitable methods for preventing recurrence of failures.
+2. Determine the cause(s) of an identified failure and advise on suitable methods for preventing it’s recurrence; and

-3. Advise clients in respect of liability for building failure and remedies for cost recovery associated with such failures.
+3. Provide advice regarding liability for building failure and processes for cost recovery associated with such failures.

 |Withdraw – Academic?||31/10/2020|